Impressions from Day 3 of UW fall camp: Elijah Molden, Jake Haener stand out for different reasons

 At this point in camp, the Huskies appear to have tiers of players more so than strict units.
 That’s also due to the variety of packages, especially on defense, will put on the field.

 There are a few players new to campus who are operating in that upper tier, rotating in with the ones and the twos: defensive back Cameron Williams seems to be the most likely freshman to get a shot this season.
-He was playing safety and nickel with the rest of UW’s expected starting secondary (being Myles Bryant, Keith Taylor, Kyler Gordon and Elijah Molden).
+He was playing safety and nickel with the rest of UW’s expected starting secondary (being Myles Bryant, Keith Taylor, Kyler Gordon and Molden).

 “He flashed a ton in the spring,” Lake said.
 “Very athletic, very conscientious about our defense, knowing our calls.
 That’s the first thing.
 You’ve gotta know where you’re at.
 Then you’ve gotta start making plays.
 He’s certainly doing that.”